lammps/lammps/.github/PULL_REQUEST_TEMPLATE.md

 **Licensing**

-By submitting this pull request, I agree, that my contribution will be included in LAMMPS and redistributed under the GNU General Public License version 2.
+By submitting this pull request, I agree, that my contribution will be included in LAMMPS and redistributed under either the GNU General Public License version 2 (GPL v2) or the GNU Lesser General Public License version 2.1 (LGPL v2.1).

-_Please complete the following statement by adding "yes" or "no":_
-My contribution may be re-licensed as LGPL:

 **Backward Compatibility**